At week 10 the most critical stage is now over. It’s the end of the embryonic period and the start of the fetal stage.

-Paddle-like hands and feet will now separate into fingers and toes. #baby ’s nails are starting to form.
+Paddle-like hands and feet will now separate into fingers and toes.
+Your Baby ’s nails are starting to form.
 Your baby is getting more active, moving the little arms and legs as they continue to develop muscles, and the bones begin to harden.

 Amniotic fluid and blood cell

-#baby ’s lung tissue is continuing to develop.
-Amniotic fluid surrounds #baby on the outside, and your baby does swallow it.
+Your Baby ’s lung tissue is continuing to develop.
+Amniotic fluid surrounds Your Baby on the outside, and your baby does swallow it.
 But don’t worry, ingesting amniotic fluid isn’t harmful to your growing baby.
-In fact, the exchange of fluids helps #baby ’s lungs develop.
+In fact, the exchange of fluids helps Your Baby ’s lungs develop.
 Cells in the tiny hollows of the baby’s bones will soon start making blood cells, a function that until now has been the job of the liver and spleen.

-The outline of #baby ’s spine is clearly visible through translucent skin, and spinal nerves are beginning to stretch out from the spinal cord.
+The outline of Your Baby ’s spine is clearly visible through translucent skin, and spinal nerves are beginning to stretch out from the spinal cord.
 Your baby’s forehead temporarily increases with the developing brain and sits very high on the head, which still measures half the length of the body.

 The yolks sac shrinks

 The yolk sac, which provided your baby with nutrients before the placenta developed, is now beginning to shrink.